danja/nlp/GraphRAG/README.md

 ### Where was I?

+I'm dropping everything else to crack on with the above, below is just a reminder to myself about what was on my mind previously (and gratuitous self promotion).

-_There's some old personal/dev history over [here](https://github.com/danja/HKMS#the-data-model)_, but since I became aware of LLMs I'm been scratching my head trying to think of how to tie these to the Web.
+Since I became aware of LLMs I'm been scratching my head trying to think of how to tie these to the Web.
 Ok, the visible Web can be seen as mostly a very large document database.
 There is also a large amount of Linked Data available on it, ie. data with more structure that could potentially be tapped into.

 I (typically) made the mistake at looking at the problem from the direction of RDF : "I wouldn't start from here".
 Thinking vaguely aropund URLs inserted at training time as shared tokens between LLMs, something, something...
 So I was planning to play around with this using _small_ language models, that I could train myself (SLiMs?).
-This did motivate me to get back to my HKMS project, which mostly involves processing a small store of interlinked short documents, perfect fodder for a _SLiM_.
+This did motivate me to get back to my [Hyperdata Knowledge Management System](https://hyperdata.it/hkms/) project, which mostly involves processing a SPARQL store of semantically interlinked short documents, perfect fodder for a _SLiM_.
 But...

 While I still think this could have potential, there's still a fair bit of coding for me to get the relevant HKMS bits usable in its present form, plus plenty of research/building from scratch/experimentation on the language model side.
 Whereas Wey Gu's approach I believe offers a much more immediate way in.

+Elsewhere I also have a long duration project intermittently in progress that uses machine learning, but that's much more on the signals side of things ([ELFQuake](https://elfquake.wordpress.com/current-design/), aiming to predict _some_ earthquakes).
+There's some old personal/dev history over [here](https://github.com/danja/HKMS#the-data-model).
+[My homepage](https://hyperdata.it/).